mongodb/docs/source/includes/mms-snapshots-list-output-fields.rst

    * - ``groupId``
      - objectId
-     - ID of the :term:`project` that owns the snapshot.
+     - ID of the project that owns the snapshot.

    * - ``id``
      - objectId